rajvah/SupremeReddit/README.md

 # SupremeReddit

 Steps to Get Started:
-Make sure to Download Python3 and that pip install is accessible
+Make sure to Download Python3 and that pip install is accessible then in terminal/command line:

 * git clone repository
 * pip install django
 * cd into r2